satansdeer/satansdeer.github.com/src/pages/posts/conditional-rendering-in-jsx/index.md

 }
 ```

-This way you can use enums instead of `switch-case` statements.
+This way you can use ENUMs instead of `switch-case` statements.